Careers

 Additionally, as part of their entitlement, students have access to a range of external providers to ensure they learn about approved technical qualifications and apprenticeships.
 Please see our provider access policy document.

-Careers guidance is on-going throughout the academic year and is delivered through PSHE lessons, collapsed timetable events, external trips and is enhanced by working with local businesses, apprenticeship providers, colleges and universities.
+Careers guidance is on-going throughout the academic year and is delivered through PSHE lessons, form time sessions, collapsed timetable events, assemblies, external trips and is enhanced by working with local businesses, apprenticeship providers, colleges and universities.

 Provider Access Policy